hypertidy/ncmeta/cran-comments.md

 ## Reverse dependencies

-The dependencies stars and ncdfgeom pass check with this version.
+The reverse dependencies tidync, stars, and ncdfgeom pass check with this version.